 Children might be ready for toilet training if they have dry nappies for 2 or more hours and can pull their pants up and down.

-Your child might also be ready if he’s interested in the toilet and wants to watch you use it.
-He might tell you if there’s a wee or a poo in his nappy.
+Other signs include being interested in the toilet and wanting to watch you use it.
+Or your child might tell you when there’s a wee or a poo in their nappy.

 Toilet training basics

-Dress your child in clothes that are easy to take off, like pants with elastic waistbands.
+Dress your child in clothes that are easy to take off, like pants, shorts or skirts with elastic waistbands.

 Good toileting habits

-Have your child sit comfortably on the toilet.
-Sitting with his feet and legs apart and leaning forward with a straight back will help him empty out wee and poo.
-He can use a footstool to support his feet.
+Sit your child on the toilet with feet and legs apart.
+Your child should lean forward with a straight back.
+You can use a footstool to support your child’s feet.

 Wipe your child’s bottom or help with wiping.
-Ask him to bend forward.
+Ask your child to bend forward.
 Always wipe from front to back.
-If your child misses the toilet and wee or poo gets on the floor, just clean it up without fuss or comment.
+If wee or poo gets on the toilet or floor, clean up without fuss.